richardthorp/rodeo/testing.md

         * Check that the "Welcome to Rodeo, 'username'" message slides in from the navigation bar and that the correct username is presented, and then slides back up after 4 seconds.
         * Within the MongoDB website and in the 'rodeo' database, check that a new document has been added to the 'users' collection, with the username and email in lowercase, and a hashed version of the users password.
 6. For each of the inputs, click on the 'REGISTER' button whilst keeping the input empty
-    * Ensure 'Please fill in this field' tooltip in presented on the empty input.
+    * Ensure 'Please fill in this field' tooltip is presented on the empty input.
 7. Enter an invalid email address
     * Ensure 'Please inlcude an @ in the email address' tooltip in presented on the email input.
 8. For each of the username and password inputs, enter text that does not conform to the length requirements